 Sheyna graduated with honors from The College of William and Mary, where she earned a Bachelor of Arts with a Double Concentration in Music and History in 1998 before receiving her Juris Doctor from the College’s Marshall-Wythe School of Law in 2001.
 Sheyna currently serves on the Boards of the American Civil Liberties Union of Virginia, Court Appointed Special Advocates – Children’s Intervention Services, Covenant Presbyterian Church, Friday Morning Music Club, Hylton Performing Arts Center, Keep Prince William Beautiful, Manassas Business Council, Old Bridge Chamber Orchestra, and World Doctors Orchestra.
 When she is not in a Board room, you usually can find her behind a violin.

-Patrick serves on several boards of directors including those of Historic Manassas, Inc., Court Appointed Special Advocates (CASA), the Prince William County Bar Foundation and the Manassas City Public Schools Education Foundation.
+Patrick serves on several boards of directors including those of Court Appointed Special Advocates (CASA) and the American Marketing Association – Washington, DC chapter.
 He sits on the judging panels for the International Association of Visual Arts American Business Awards and does pro-bono work for a number of charities.

 Bradley Marshall has served on the CASA Board of Trustees since 2017 and is the Chair of the Nomination Committee.